Eleiko: Barbells

 Eleiko's barbells are regarded as the best in the industry and are offered in several variants.
 The company offers barbells for Olympic weightlifting, powerlifting, and regular weightlifting.
 Barbells differ in their knurling and weight; the barbells can be differentiated by markings within the sleeve which are visible from a side-on view.
 Both competition and training weightlifting barbells are International Weightlifting Federation certified, alongside a lifetime warranty for their competition barbells.
 Relative to other brands, Eleiko weightlifting bars are also the least stiff; they have more whip than other brands as a result.

 Plates

 Alongside barbells, Eleiko also sells weight plates.
 Eleiko's plate color configuration also had significant influence on the IWF's efforts to standardize plate colors; with Eleiko's red, blue, yellow, green and white palette becoming the IWF's official color scheme.
+Eleiko produces plates for professional weightlifting, professional powerlifting, and strength training.

+Prestera

+Eleiko Prestera is a modular strength training system developed by Eleiko that integrates racks, rigs, cables, attachments, and storage into a single, unified system.
+Designed with a “lifter-first” philosophy, Prestera emphasizes precise geometry, durability, and adaptability, allowing facilities to create highly efficient and customizable training environments.
+Its modular design enables seamless integration of barbell training, free weights, and functional fitness elements, making it suitable for everything from elite performance centers to compact training spaces.
+Engineered using high-quality materials and refined manufacturing processes, Prestera prioritizes safety, performance, and long-term reliability while offering scalable configurations that can evolve alongside the needs of athletes and coaches.

+Platforms

+The Eleiko SVR (Sound and Vibration Reduction) platform is a line of lifting platforms designed to reduce the noise and vibration generated when barbells are dropped during training.
+Independent testing has shown that SVR platforms reduce sound levels by an average of 25.7 decibels (dB) compared with a baseline scenario.
+SVR technology uses a multi‑layer construction and engineered materials to absorb impact and vibration, making heavy barbell work more viable in spaces where sound transmission is a concern.